Matanbenami12/Identify_small_objects_SSD/README.md

 Once you have the models directory navigate to that directory in your terminal/cmd.exe.

-run dose commaand
+Run dose 3 commaands

 ```
-export PYTHONPATH=$PYTHONPATH:`pwd`:`pwd`/slim
+1. export PYTHONPATH=$PYTHONPATH:`pwd`:`pwd`/slim
 ```
-go to models/research
+Navigate to models/research and run dose commaand

 ```
-python setup.py build
+2. python setup.py build
    python setup.py install
 ```

-go to models/research/slim
+Navigate to models/research/slim
-Remove bulid
-and run again
+Remove bulid and run again dose commaand from slim directory:
 ```
-python setup.py build
+3. python setup.py build
    python setup.py install

 ```

-ones we finish we are ready to make our oun data set
+Once we finish we are ready to make our own data set OKKKKK-so a brief overview of what we needed to do

-in berfiley we will do thata

 1. Collect a few hundred images that contain your object - The bare minimum would be about 100, ideally more like 500+, but, the more images you have, the more tedious step 2 is...
 2.	label the images, ideally with a program.
 LabelImg.
 This process is basically drawing boxes around your object in an image.
 The label program automatically will create an XML file that describes the object in the pictures.